Larimer County Farmers Alliance to Host Tools at Scale Workshop

 Topics to be covered at the workshop are as follows:

-- Groundbreaking – I.e. turning a hay field into specialty crop beds
+- Groundbreaking – I.e. turning a hayfield into specialty crop beds

 - Bed Forming – with or without drip lines, plastic mulch